micahstubbs/adit/readme.md

       [shinyaframe](http://github.com/wmurphyrd/shinyaframe)
       `aScatter3d` widget
       and manages data point display
-* `stretch` component allows for two-handed grab and stretch of entities.
-  Currently incomplete:
-    * Updating the physics body shape during stretch greatly degrades performance (but makes for a smooth interaction feel)
-    * It's possible to inadvertently pickup another object while stretching
 * `collision-filter` component and system to easily manage collision groups (which objects have physics ineractions with each other and  which don't) via `CANNON.js` settings